Skip to main content

 Types of Financial Aid

-There are many forms of assistance.
-Those most commonly encountered are grants and loans.
+There are many forms of assistance available to help students cover educational expenses.
+Those most encountered are grants and loans.

 Grants

-A bursary is funds awarded on the basis of need and satisfactory academic achievement.
+• Bursaries are awarded based on need and satisfactory academic achievement.

-An award is recognition for a noteworthy cultural, academic, or athletic contribution made by a student to the University or community.
+• Awards are given in recognition for a noteworthy contribution made by a student to the University or community.
 In most cases, awards are presented as prizes, medals, certificates, or trophies; however, some are monetary.

 Loans